A /now page, for sharing what I’m currently focusing on.

 I also have a permanent and ongoing fascination with how we can measure relationships and culture change (in an ethical and affirming way, obvs).
 I collect my occasional thoughts on the blog under the “Measurement” tag.

-On my reading shelf – about dying and grief (both on a personal and collective level):
+About dying and grief (both on a personal and collective level):

 - Rebellious Mourning: The Collective Work of Grief (Cindy Milstein)